afterpay/sdk-android/docs/getting-started/cash-app-pay.md

 payKit.registerForStateUpdates(this)
 ```

-You should also use the unregister function when you're done with the SDK:
+You should also use the **Unregister** function when you're done with the SDK:

 ``` kotlin
 payKit.unregisterFromStateUpdates()